stanwood/Macchiato_iOS/README.md

 ##### Overview

-The test navigation works by quering `XCUIElement` & `XCUIElementQuery` types.
+The test navigation works by querying `XCUIElement` & `XCUIElementQuery` types.
 Check out the navigation types for a full list [here](https://github.com/stanwood/STWUITestingKit/blob/develop/STWUITestingKit/Classes/STWNavigationType.swift).
 The UI Testing tool identifies each element by either an index, or a key, for example:

 ```swift
 // Index